The self-editable EPC and PCT reference books

 EPC.App is an annotated European Patent Convention (EPC) and PCT.App an annotated Patent Cooperation Treaty (PCT), which allow each user to further annotate them electronically and to receive updates from the authors while retaining individual user annotations.

-- to access and navigate the annotated legal text from anywhere via an internet connection (preferably on a display of 10" or larger)
+- to access and navigate the annotated legal text from anywhere via an internet connection

-to adapt authors' annotations to personal preferencesarrow_drop_down
+to adapt authors' annotations and legal contents to personal preferencesarrow_drop_down

 - remove individual authors' markings